steven-brownlee/academic-kickstart/content/project/gonidea_2017/index.md

 +++
 # Project title.
-title = "Internal Project"
+title = "Rocky Mountain ridged mussel project"

 # Date this page was created.
 date = 2016-04-27T00:00:00

 # Project summary to display on homepage.
-summary = "An example of using the in-built project page."

-# Tags: can be used for filtering projects.
-# Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["Deep Learning"]
+summary = "Project supervised by Dr. Ian Walker and Dr. Jon Mageroy at UBC-O to study the life history and ecology of the Rocky Mountain ridged mussel"

 # Optional external URL for project (replaces project detail page).
 external_link = ""